-When Big E was seven weeks old, a friend invited my partner and me to an antique auction in Nowheresville, Connecticut.
+When my first child was seven weeks old, a friend invited my partner and me to an antique auction in Nowheresville, Connecticut.
 My first auction.
 I’m always game for “firsts”.

 There were hilarious (shocking) items for sale.
 Of note was a box of lawn boy/mammy figurines, including a 7-inch Aunt Jemima iron doorstop.
 Not all of Connecticut is Martha Stewartville.